mullvad/windows-service-rs/README.md

 ### Basics

-Each windows service has to implement a `service_main` function and register it with the system from the application's `main`.
-This crate provides a handy `define_windows_service!` macro to generate a low level boilerplate for `service_main`.
+Each windows service has to implement a service entry function `fn(argc: u32, argv: *mut *mut u16)` and register it with the system from the application's `main`.

+This crate provides a handy [`define_windows_service!`] macro to generate a low level boilerplate for the service entry function that parses input from the system and delegates handling to user defined higher level function `fn(arguments: Vec<OsString>)`.

+This guide references the low level entry function as `service_main` and higher level function as `handle_service_main` but it's up to developer how to call them.

 ```rust
 #[macro_use]